IBM/mini-era/README.md

 ## Trace Format

 The trace is a simple ASCII file.
-The general format of the trace file is a 3-tuple with one set of information per lane (left, center, right) representing information about the contents of that lane for that time-step.
-The general format of a trace entry is:
+The general format of the trace file is a "complex" 3-tuple per time step, where each element of tuple corresponds to a set of information per lane (Left, Center, Right).
+The trace only contains occupancy content for those lanes that can contain obstacle vehicles (currently the Left, Center and Right lanes, but not the Left or Right Hazard lanes).
+The entry in the trace for each lane represents information about the contents of that lane for that time-step.

+The simplest format of a trace entry is:

 ```
 X:y,X:y,X:y